The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Finding the linear and Lie closures of a model

-\begin{lem} To find a linear version of a set of matrices with polynomial constraints where $B$ has unit entries everywhere, any polynomial constraints of degree $ \geq 2 $ on the original matrix set are replaced by changing each multiplication operation to an addition operation. \end{lem}
+\begin{lemma} To find a linear version of a set of matrices with polynomial constraints where $B$ has unit entries everywhere, any polynomial constraints of degree $ \geq 2 $ on the original matrix set are replaced by changing each multiplication operation to an addition operation and any non-zero constant terms in the polynomial constraints are replaced by $0$. \end{lemma}

 \begin{proof} For a matrix set $ \mathcal{A} $ with polynomial constraints $\mathcal{X}$ on the matrix entries, consider arbitrary $ C \in \mathcal{A} $ and $ f \in \mathcal{X} $:

 where $ a_{i} \in \mathbb{R} $, $ c_{ij} $ are the matrix entries of $C$ and $ k_{ij;l} \in \mathbb{N} \cup \{ 0 \} $.
 To find the tangent space of $ \mathcal{A} $ at $B$, we first consider paths in $ C(t) \in \mathcal{A} $ with matrix entries $ c_{ij}(t) $ where $ c_{ij}(0) = 1 $ (\emph{i.e.} $ C(0) = B $).
 Therefore $ f \in \mathcal{X} $ becomes